ryppl/boost-history/committee/rvalue_ref/throwing-move.rst

-The only impact of such an exception-specification is this: if a function decorated with ``noexcept(true)`` throws an exception, the behavior is undefined. [#no-diagnostic]_ That effect is sufficient to allow these *xxx*\ ``_nothrow_``\ *xxx* traits to report ``true`` for any operation decorated with ``noexcept(true)``.
+The only impact of such an exception-specification is this: if a function decorated with ``noexcept(true)`` throws an exception, the the implementation is required to call ``std::terminate()`` but it is implementation-defined whether the stack is unwound. [#no-diagnostic]_ That effect is sufficient to allow these *xxx*\ ``_nothrow_``\ *xxx* traits to report ``true`` for any operation decorated with ``noexcept(true)``.
 Class maintainers could label their move constructors ``noexcept(true)`` to indicate non-throwing